 The company appears to have gone out of business in 2004 with the last update on their website announcing Intelleca Datacode (Pty) Ltd in South Africa had released some software called inTact, which was a secure document distribution application incorporating IntactaCode technology.
 Intelleca Datacode also have gone out of business, and not much about the inTact program is known.
 If anyone can fill in the gap here, once again, please get in touch.

 I (Robert Ian Hawdon) was first made aware of INTACTA.CODE in the spring of 2000 when it was featured on BBC’s Tomorrow’s World.
-On the show, Peter Snow was able to save a Microsoft Word document, print it as INTACTA.CODE, stab a hole through it, crumple it up, and throw it to his co-presenter, Philippa Forrester, who proceeded to scan it into her workstation.
-The INTACTA.CODE reader was able to successfully decode it (by correcting the damage done by Peter), and she was able to open the file.
-If anyone has a copy of that part of the show, please contact us.
+On the show, Peter Snow was able to save a Microsoft Word document, print it as INTACTA.CODE, crumple it up, and throw it to his co-presenter, Philippa Forrester, who further damaged it by stabbing a couple of holes through it, then proceeded to scan it into her workstation.
+The INTACTA.CODE reader was able to successfully decode it and she was able to open the file.

 The program used to read these files was available from Intacta through a link on the Tomorrow’s World website at the time.
 About a year after the launch of the original version of this site, I was given a copy of the Intacta reader featured on Tomorrow’s World as well as Intacta Express which was able to generate INTACTA.CODE files, the software originally had the user’s details hard coded into the installer but has since been removed and the software is now available from our download page.